 Without realising it, our bodies work quite hard in order to remain balanced.
-Our eyes are connected to our ears with something called the vestibulo-ocular reflex.
+Our eyes are connected to our ears via the vestibulo-ocular reflex.
 This allows us to focus and stabilise an image when we turn our heads.
-We also have balance organs in our ears, which sends information to our brains to tell us when we are making certain movements.
+We also have balance organs in our ears, which sends information to our brains to tell us when we are making movements in certain planes.
 Imagine your ears working like the wings on an aeroplane.
-All of this information needs to pair up with our muscles, spine and movement and what is sent to our brains.
-If one or more of the signals are impaired or broken which is one of the causes of dizziness
+For some people balance problems or vertigo is linked to the inner ear and for others, it may be linked to problems in the central pathway, leading up to the brain.

 Acoustic Neuroma is a benign tumour that grows on the eighth cranial nerve.
 It is a slow-growing tumour and quite often just monitored for growth.
 For some people, it can result in causes of dizziness.
 Other symptoms include an asymmetric hearing loss (hearing loss that is worse on one side or a sudden change in hearing) often accompanied by unilateral tinnitus.
 Some patients can benefit from rehabilitation exercises.

 Meniere’s Disease (MD) is a balance condition that usually comes with a warning sign, commonly a fluctuating low frequency hearing loss and tinnitus.
 You may also feel a pressure sensation in the ear before you are about to feel dizzy.
 Episodes of dizziness can occur regularly during the acute phase and then usually burns out leaving you with a permanent hearing loss on one side.
 Management in the form of rehabilitation exercises can be beneficial.

 Migraine associated vertigo (MAV) can present itself with similar symptoms as Meniere’s (MD) and can present without any headaches.
 Rehabilitation exercises may be beneficial for MAV.